ksadangrit/movies_industry/README.md

 4. Compare movie performance metrics across various countries to discern regional preferences and trends.

 ## Cleaning the data
 - Freeze the header row and make it bold to make it easier to examine the data.
+- Rename the `gross` column to `revenue` for clarity and to avoid confusion.
 - Remove whitespaces in all rows and columns by using the built-in function located under Data → Data cleanup → Trim whitespace.
 Then, ensure consistency in horizontal alignment by adjusting as needed to maintain uniformity.
 Align all number columns to the right and align the text columns to the left.

 ### Check for duplicates